 Day 4 – Tuesday 27 May 2014

-A beautiful start to day 4 will take place at Dylan Thomas’ boat house in Laugharne where the baton will join in with the 100th anniversary of his birth.
+A beautiful start to day One of the most important services provided by operational databases (also called ssd data recovery stores) is persistence.
+4 will take place at Dylan Thomas” boat house in Laugharne where the baton will join in with the 100th anniversary of his birth.
 Look out for the poetry competition!
 Mid-morning will be spent in Carmarthen launching the novice triathlon series.
 Ammanford is next on the list for lunch and a celebration of sport and then on to Llanelli for a multi-cultural celebration throughout the regenerated town centre.
 The day closes in Carmarthen town centre at Guild Hall Square for an evening of entertainment.

 Day 5 – Wednesday 28 May 2014